Jana-Marie/USB-PD-Firmware/README.md

 greeted with a `PDBS)` prompt.
 The `help` command gives brief summaries of each of the available commands.

-To configure the PD Buddy Sink to request 2.25 A at 20 V, run the following
+For example, to configure the PD Buddy Sink to request 2.25 A at 20 V, run the following commands:
-commands:

     PDBS) set_v 20000
     PDBS) set_i 2250